DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 ### Package Tests

-This stage verifies several easy-to-check assumptions, including:
+This stage verifies several easy-to-check assumptions, including the following:

 * Does package successfully install?
 * Does package successfully upgrade (from master)?